VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: Introduction

 Following extensive contrastive training, \textbf{\model can handle any combination of images and text, producing fixed-dimensional vectors}.
 We evaluate \model against a wide array of multimodal embedding models, including CLIP~\citep{radford2021learning}, BLIP2~\citep{li2023blip}, SigLIP~\citep{zhai2023sigmoid}, MagicLens~\citep{zhang2024magiclens}, UniIR~\citep{wei2023uniir} and E5-V~\citep{jiang2024e5}, demonstrating consistent improvements across all task categories.
-Notably, \model achieves a 17.3-point improvement (from 42.8 to 60.1) across all 36 MMEB datasets and a 11.6-point increase (from 40.4 to 52.0) on 16 out-of-distribution datasets in zero-shot evaluation, highlighting the effectiveness of our proposed framework.
-We are committed to releasing all data, training code, and models to facilitate future research in this area.
+Notably, compared to the best baseline model without fine-tuning, our model achieves a 18.2 point improvement (from 44.7 to 62.9) across all 36 MMEB datasets and a 15.4-point increase (from 41.7 to 57.1) on 16 out-of-distribution datasets for zero-shot evaluation.
+Compared to the best baseline model with fine-tuning, our model achieves a 15.7 point improvement (from 47.2 to 62.9) across all 36 MMEB datasets and a 14.0-point increase (from 43.1 to 57.1) on 16 out-of-distribution datasets for zero-shot evaluation.
+Moreover, as a general multimodal representation model, \model can still achieve competitive zero-shot T2I (Text-to-Image) and I2T (Image-to-Text) performance on Flickr30K compared to existing CLIP-like models, as presented in Table \ref{tab:zero-shot-flickr30k}.